Alicia Fajnsztejn Weinsberg papers

 Also in Alicia Fajnsztejn Weinsberg collection

 Consists of a purse owned by the donor's aunt and kept by Alicia Weinsberg in hiding; a Russian affidavit for Jakob Fajnsztejn (the donor's grandfather); seven postcards from the Warsaw ghetto; one letter and envelope from the ghetto; one Red Cross letter from the ghetto; two identity cards; three false birth certificates; and one letter from the American Consul General in Sweden.
 Also includes other materials concerning the wartime experiences of the donor's family.
-Some of these materials may be unified into a single collection in the future.
+Some of these materials may be combined into a single collection in the future.

 The purse was owned by the donor's aunt and kept by Alicia Weinsberg in hiding